Frequently Asked Questions

 September 1 of each year.

-Our priority application deadline is April 1 of each year.
-Syracuse operates on a “rolling admission” basis, so students are encouraged to apply as early as possible.
+Our priority application deadline is March 15th of each year.
+Syracuse operates on a “rolling admission” basis and students are encouraged to apply as early as possible.
+Our deadline for a completed application is June 30th.

 Yes.
 For more information regarding our Early Decision program, including how to apply, please review our Early Decision FAQ[PDF].